 Shudder at the thought of a colonoscopy?

-March is National Colorectal Cancer Awareness Month, and in honor of the awareness event Shaw offers these helpful facts and tips about colon cancer screening:
+March is National Colorectal Cancer Awareness Month, and in honor of the awareness event Amateau and Vaughn offered five helpful facts and tips about colon cancer screening:

-You may need screen more frequently if doctors conducting the colonoscopy find benign colon polyps during the screening.
+You may also need more frequent screenings if doctors conducting the colonoscopy find benign colon polyps during the exam.
 Roughly 30 percent of colonoscopy patients have polyps, which can eventually develop into cancer if left untreated.
-Depending on the number and size of the polyps found, doctors may request that you schedule more frequent screenings.
+Depending on the number and size of the polyps found, doctors may request that you schedule more frequent colonoscopies.

-“The team that’s taking care of the person really wants to make sure they have a comfortable exam,” Shaw said.
-“Comfortable exams are more accurate and safer.”
+“The team that’s taking care of the patient really wants to make sure they have a comfortable exam,” Amateau said.
+“By nature, comfortable exams are more accurate and safer.”

-While a traditional colonoscopy is the gold standard for colon cancer screening methods because offers a thorough examination of the whole colon, other methods exist.
+A traditional colonoscopy is the standard for colon cancer screening methods because offers a thorough examination of the whole colon, but other methods exist.
 These alternatives include the flexible sigmoidoscopy, which only evaluates the rectum and the lower third of the colon.
-Patients using this method should receive a sigmoidoscopy every five years, Shaw said.
+Patients using this method should receive a sigmoidoscopy every five years, Amateau and Vaughn said.

 Patients can also choose hemoccult testing, which detects blood in stool samples (one sign of colon cancer).
-To be effective, the hemoccult testing must be repeated every year, Shaw said.
+To be effective, the hemoccult testing must be repeated every year, both doctors added.